 2. If you don’t have access to a body of water…use water from your faucet and add a few drops of balance essential oil to cleanse your crystals.

 - Wearing essential oils – I wear essential oils everyday and always have a bottle in my bag.
 I add the oil to my wrists, neck, heart and at the bottom of my feet (extra grounding).
 Since wearing oils I feel a sense of protection and peace within, as weird as it sounds…It’s something you have to experience for yourself to witness the benefits.
+Click the links below for some of my favorite doTERRA sets.

 - Saging the shit out of yourself, your home, your partner (truth) and your crystals.
 Sage removes negative energy!
 I recommend to sage whenever you feel a weird energy in your home, if someone enters with bad/negative energy, seasonal changes and when something feels off.